Experimental Comparison of Bohm-like Theories with Different Ontologies: Bohmian theory

 as would be physically expected.
 Yet we can now also assign evolving position variables to particles in a $p$-Bohm theory, for the prescription (\ref{eq:Holland}) gives

 and following $x_{p}(p,t)$ as $t$ advances allows us to assign a trajectory in real space to a Bohmian particle in $p$-Bohm theory with momentum $p$.

-Furthermore -- and somewhat remarkably! -- Holland's prescription (\ref{eq:Holland}) is precisely that which operationally characterizes a weak $\hat \omega$ measurement followed by a strong $\hat \xi$ measurement.
+Remarkably, Holland's prescription (\ref{eq:Holland}) is precisely that which operationally characterizes a weak $\hat \omega$ measurement followed by a strong $\hat \xi$ measurement.
 Thus, just as velocities of particles in an $x$-Bohm theory can be constructed by weak momentum measurements followed by strong position measurements, so the positions of particles in a $p$-Bohm theory can be constructed by weak position measurements followed by strong momentum measurements.
 And so we have a route to identifying trajectories of Bohmian particles in ``non-primary'' spaces, by which we mean spaces associated with variables other than the primary ontological variable.
-This is done by first constructing the trajectories of the ontological variable, leading to an equation for $\xi(t)$ and then using Eq.~\eqref{eq:Holland} to construct the trajectory given by $\omega(\xi(t),t)$.
-We can experimentally construct trajectories in momentum space for particles in an $x$-Bohm theory, as indeed has already implicitly been done~\cite{Kocsis1170, Mahler2016} relying on (\ref{eq:pmv}), and we can also experimentally construct trajectories in position space for particles in a $p$-Bohm theory.
-We turn to this in the following sections.
+This is done by first constructing the trajectories of the primary ontological variable, leading to an equation for $\xi(t)$ and then using Eq.~\eqref{eq:Holland} to construct the trajectory given by $\omega(\xi(t),t)$.
+We can experimentally construct trajectories in momentum-space for particles in an $x$-Bohm theory, as indeed has already been done implicitly in~\cite{Kocsis1170, Mahler2016} and explicitly in~\cite{Xiao2019}, both relying on (\ref{eq:pmv}).
+Additionally, we can also experimentally construct trajectories in position-space for particles in a $p$-Bohm theory.
+We will use these trajectories as basis to compare the phase-space dynamics of different Bohm-like theories, and will turn to this in the following sections.